dev-thiagorosario/dev-thiagorosario/README.md

 ## 🌱 About Me
 I’m a **25-year-old Computer Engineering student at Universidade Jorge Amado (Unijorge)**, expected to graduate in 2027.
-Currently, I work as a **Back-End Developer Junior** at **Conder INOVA**, where I apply my knowledge in PHP, Laravel and database management to support real-world projects.
+Currently, I work as a **Back-End Developer Junior** at **Secretaria De Segurança Publica(BA) + INOVA Team**, where I apply my knowledge in PHP, Laravel and database management to support real-world projects.

 Beyond development, I’m passionate about **cybersecurity, Linux, and ethical hacking**, always exploring how software and security come together.